 Trader Joe’s, Hershey’s, Green and Black’s, Lindt, Whole Foods, Kroger, Godiva, See’s Candies, Mars, Theo Chocolate, Equal Exchange, Ghirardelli, Earth Circle Organics, and more.

 For a full list of chocolates found to contain lead and/or cadmium, see link below:

 The Environmental Defense Fund (EDF) analyzed 11 years of data from the Food and Drug Administration (FDA) and found that food – and baby food in particular – is a meaningful and surprising source of lead.

 - Lead was detected in 20% of baby food samples compared to 14% for other foods.

 - Eight types of baby foods had detectable lead in more than 40% of samples.

-- Baby food versions of apple and grape juices and carrots had more samples with detectable lead than the regular versions.
+- Baby food versions of apple and grape juices and carrots contained more detectable lead than the regular versions.